 Elyde joined Oasis Physical Therapy in 2016.
 She is a licensed physical therapist assistant.
 She graduated with her PTA degree from Green River College in Auburn, WA in 2016.
 She also attended Columbia Basin College where she received her Associates in Arts and Science.
 She was raised in Prosser and graduated from Prosser High School.
 After school she moved back to Eastern Washington to pursue her goal to work in a setting that not only helps individuals return to their optimal lifestyle but to be in an environment where she could use her bilingual skills with Spanish speaking patients.
 She enjoys hiking, camping, gardening, anything that involves the outdoors and spending time with family and friends.

 Diana joined Oasis Physical Therapy in 2012.
 She is a licensed physical therapist assistant and Certified Kinesiotaping Practitioner.
 She is a Tri-Cities native and graduated with her PTA degree in 2012 from Pima Medical Institute and undergraduate degree from Washington State University in 2007.
 Diana has worked in acute physical therapy primarily with patients immediately after joint replacement surgery and open heart surgery.
 She has also worked in inpatient rehabilitation where she primarily worked with neuromuscular education and functional movement training in patients with stroke and traumatic brain injury.
 Since working at Oasis, she has had further training in Graston technique, aquatics, functional movement, and in Kinesiotaping.
 She specializes in aquatic therapy and enjoys pediatrics as well as using manual therapy techniques to reduce pain.
+Diana is a certified therapist through the Aquatic Therapy and Rehab Institute with further training in Bad Ragaz Ring Method and BioExercise.
 She loves spending time with her husband and son and is involved in community theatre and the local arts community as well as enjoys kayaking, swimming and biking.